-A variety of $250-$500 awards are available to students in the Athletic Training Education Program.
+A variety of awards are available to students in the Athletic Training Program.
 They are presented at the annual spring banquet.
-Below is listed the title, monetary amount, and selection criteria for each award.
+Below is listed the title, monetary amount (if applicable), and selection criteria for each award.

 James C. Dickerson Outstanding Senior Award

-Professional Promise Award Award given to the ATS who has shown the most progress towards professionalism during his/her time in the program including issues such as skills, academics, dedication, and professionalism.
+Award given to the ATS who has shown the most progress towards professionalism during his/her time in the program including issues such as skills, academics, dedication, and professionalism.

 Matthew B. Roush, M.D.
 Memorial Scholarship